Switch from Baseball to Softball?

 The short game in softball is another differentiating factor.
 Due to the 60-foot base paths, the offensive schemes are managed quite differently.
 Coaches need to teach defensive shifts to counteract this.
 Though there are shifts in baseball, they are never due to a lefty slapper with speed at the plate.

 When parents ask me if I would recommend switching their daughter to softball from baseball, I tell them that I am not the appropriate person to decide if this would be best.
-But I do suggest two things to help aid them in figuring out when the right time will be: 1) Let her decide, and 2) continuously expose her to softball.
+But I do suggest two things to help them figure out when the right time will be: 1) Let her decide, and 2) continuously expose her to softball.

 Allowing her to decide is important because, call me crazy, what if she is the one who plays baseball in high school, college, or beyond?
 What if she becomes a trailblazer for more young girls in the future?

 If you make the decision for her, when she experiences some failure, as everyone does, you want it to be because of the situation, not because of you.
 Which do you want in her head as she grows up?
 “I really wanted to play baseball and was good at it, but my dad made me quit because he didn’t think I could do it.”
-Or, do you want this in her head, “I played baseball in high school, couldn’t hit as far as everyone else so I switched to softball.
-I had a hard time hitting a softball for a while but I eventually got the hang of it because my dad helped me.”
+Or, do you want this in her head: “I played baseball in high school, couldn’t hit as far as everyone else, so I switched to softball.
+I had a hard time hitting a softball for a while, but I eventually got the hang of it because my dad helped me.”
 Teach her resiliency and to never be afraid of discomfort or failure.
-If she decides to stay, consider girl baseball leagues.
-They are gaining popularity, even if on the recreational level.
+If she decides to stay, consider girls' baseball leagues.
+They are gaining popularity, even if only on the recreational level.

-I believe that this will cease to be as much of an issue in Chicago as time progresses because the skill level of youth softball leagues will improve and match those of baseball.
+I believe that this issue will become less significant in Chicago as time progresses because the skill level of youth softball leagues will improve and match those of baseball.
 Parents are now doing a great job of organizing and developing softball leagues within the City of Chicago, and these leagues will only continue to improve.
 Baseball leagues for girls will become more widespread for those who just love the sport.
-Again, even as a former softball player and current coach I am not supporting one decision over another.
-Hopefully this simply informs you and makes your choice a little easier.
+Again, even as a former softball player and current coach, I am not supporting one decision over another.
+Hopefully, this simply informs you and makes your choice a little easier.